 The School of Sociology and Social Policy also has a number of additional school-specific opportunities available, including:

-As a postgraduate researcher, you will have an allowance to spend over your first three years of your candidature on relevant research activity such as attendance and presentation at conferences, fieldwork, visits to external libraries, and transcription of interviews.
+As a postgraduate researcher, you will have an allowance to spend over your first three years of your candidature on relevant research activity such as attendance and presentation at conferences, fieldwork, visits to external libraries etc.

 Attendance at conferences will provide the opportunity to present your ideas to academic audiences as well as networking with other researchers working within your field.